-Now that our script is installed, we'll create a check named [check-http], which runs the command http_check.sh https://sensu.io, at aninterval of 60 seconds, for all entities subscribed to the proxy Subscription, using the sensu-site proxy entity name.
+Now that the assets are registered, we'll create a check named check-sensu-site, which runs the command check-http.rb -u https://sensu.io using the sensu-plugins-http and sensu-ruby-runtime assets, at aninterval of 60 seconds, for all agents subscribed to the proxy subscription, using the sensu-site proxy entity name.
+To avoid duplicate events, we'll add the round\robin attribute to distribute the check execution across all agents subscribed to the proxy subscription.